Tel Aviv Port is a lovely place for all types of outings. There are restaurants, shops, various attractions, parks, and

-As you can see in the following panorama, big parts of the promenade were covered with wood, and there are running and cycling trails on it.
+As you can see in the following panorama, big parts of the promenade are covered with wood, and there are running and cycling trails.

 You can also see the reconstructed lighthouse (on the left).
 It is not open for visitors at this stage, but as far as I know, the opening is planned for the near future.

-Sde Dov (Dov Hoz) airport is located next to the Reading power station.
-Thus you can see planes landing and taking off.
+Sde Dov (Dov Hoz) airport was next to the Reading power station.
+Thus you could see planes landing and taking off.

 According to the governmental plan, the Sde Dov airport and the Reading power station will be moved to other locations, and a new neighborhood will be built.
 That should start in two years, but the actual date was already postponed several times.
 So, this might take more than two years.

-Note: Sde Dov airport was closed during 2019.
+Note: Sde Dov airport was closed in 2019.

 Also, near the bigger children’s playground, you can find a free outdoor gym that you can use.

 Activities for Children

 Moreover, near McDonald’s, you can find a fountain.
 Jets of water with various power is an attraction that children love.
 And after they get in, it is impossible to get them out.

 Tel Aviv Promenade holds different events.
 Small events occur only in one place, and the bigger ones occur around the whole area.
 Here are several examples of smaller events.

 Bigger events are held in different places in Tel Aviv port.
 For instance: Purim Celebrations.

 For a complete list of upcoming events, check the official site.

 But not all people are looking for events.
 Some are coming to enjoy the sea and the sunset.